lucabortoluzzi921/compl_reti/LAB-K1/README.md

 To access the Ubuntu virtual machine (VM) in the Dykstra lab using a PC:

--At the GUI login screen, enter username and password as follows:
+*Item 1 At the GUI login screen, enter username and password as follows:

 Username: complreti
 Password: reti2026PWD

-* Item Once logged in, the Ubuntu VM will automatically start and display in full-screen console mode.
+* Item 2 Once logged in, the Ubuntu VM will automatically start and display in full-screen console mode.

-*item Run Docker.
+* Item 3 Run Docker.

 **Shutdown Steps:**